kevinding0218/InterviewDocuments/Q and A/Java Multithread/Kotlin Coroutine Suspend.md

 The rest of code will continue executing in specified Thread, Who determines its execution Thread?
 The suspend function in below example, the IO Thread which specified inside our suspend function in "withContext".
-Wait a minute, what did we learn about "withContext" in last blog?
-Yes "withContext()" would automatically help us switch to original Thread once

 ```
 suspend fun suspendingGetImage(imageId: String) {
   withContext(Dispatchers.IO) {